pbca26/electrum-proxy/README.md

 ## Supported calls

-### Electrum protocol 1.4 is supported only for selected methods
+### Electrum protocol 1.4 is supported only for selected methods.

+*Note:* Use eprotocol=1.4 param in case a server doesn't support any versions below 1.4.
+In other cases don't use eprotocol param at all.

 Refer to Electrum Server doc for method specific params and outputs https://github.com/kyuupichan/electrumx/blob/master/docs/PROTOCOL.rst